Which type of spine surgery has a greater success rate?

 Minimally invasive spine surgery was first performed in the 1980s and was developed as an alternative to traditional open surgery in order to treat disorders with less disruption to the muscles.
 Contrary to open surgery, MIS requires only a small incision.
 Thus, the patients experience less blood loss and quicker recovery, returning to normal function in a shorter period of time.

-Although minimally invasive spine surgery has a number of benefits that open surgery does not provide, the potential benefits of it should always be weighed carefully against its risks.
+Although minimally invasive spine surgery has many advantages that open surgery does not provide, its potential benefits should always be weighed carefully against its risks.
 A large percentage of patients who had MIS reported significant symptom and pain relief, but there is no guarantee that surgery can help every individual.

 Disclaimer: We do not assume responsibility for the use of the provided information or its interpretation.
 Our efforts are towards providing current and reliable information; however these should not be considered, or used as a substitute for diagnosis or treatment.